0xae/debian-environment/README.md

 # Debian Environment

-This repo will contain links and "apt-get's" for applications needed for my fresh debian installs.
+This repo contains links, tutorials, tips and "apt-get's" for applications needed for my fresh debian installs.